camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 #### CIBA flow (Backend flow)

 The three-legged CIBA flow is necessary if Consumption Device and Authentication Device are different devices.
-If Consumption Device and Authentication Device are the same, then OIDC Authentication Code Flow SHOULD be used.
+If Consumption Device and Authentication Device are the same and this fact is known to the application, then it should be considered to use OIDC Authentication Code Flow instead.

 Note: In cases where personal data is processed by the API and users can exercise their rights through mechanisms such as opt-in and/or opt-out, the use of three-legged access tokens is mandatory.
 This ensures that the API remains in compliance with privacy regulations, upholding the principles of transparency and user-centric privacy-by-design.